 Fuel efficiency is a nice feature for a stove on shorter trips, but as your wilderness forays grow in length, it becomes increasingly important.
 Fewer fuel cans mean more space in your pack and less weight on your back.
-Though not the most fuel-efficient stove in our review, the PocketRocket Deluxe held it's own.
+Though not the most fuel-efficient stove in our review, the PocketRocket Deluxe held its own against the competition.

-When tested in calm conditions, the Deluxe used 0.3 ounces of fuel to bring one liter of water to a rolling boil.
-In this test, it was slightly bested by the fuel-sipping Jetboil Flash, which used 0.2 ounces.
-The characteristics of the integrated canister stoves make them more fuel efficient by nature.
-None of the other small canister stoves are as efficient as the Deluxe.
+When tested in calm conditions, the Deluxe used 0.4 ounces of fuel to bring one liter of water to a rolling boil.
+This put it in the neighborhood of the integrated canister stoves, the design characteristics of which make them more fuel-efficient by nature.
+None of the other small canister stoves are as efficient as the Deluxe, though some are close.

-In our 8 - 10 mph fan test the Deluxe burned 0.9 ounces of fuel, which is just-below-average in our analysis.
+In our 2 - 4 mph fan test the Deluxe burned 0.7 ounces of fuel, which is above average in our analysis.
 Since we average the two scores for the final fuel efficiency number, it did knock the Deluxe down a bit.
 What's remarkable though, is that this stove was able to boil water in the wind at all.
 In previous reviews, no small canister stove boiled water in front of the fan.
-In this year's test, this stove, and the Soto Windmaster were both able to boil a liter of water in a breeze!
+This time around two models were able to boil water in the breeze.

 The PocketRocket Deluxe is one of our favorite stoves for cooking real food.
 The control valve has the right amount of resistance, which makes it easy to dial in the correct amount of heat.
-Though not as wide as the huge Primus Classic Trail the burner head is wider than many small canister stoves, which means that heat distributes evenly around the bottom of the pot or pan.
+Though the burner head isn't as big as some of the behemoths found on the competition, it's wider than many small canister stoves, which means that heat distributes evenly around the bottom of the pot or pan.

-Though it doesn't support big pots and pans as well as the liquid fuel stoves in our test, this was our favorite stove for getting fancy.
+Though it doesn't support big pots and pans as well as the liquid fuel stoves in our test (bigger groups may want a second stove or something that performs better with larger cookware) this was our favorite stove for getting fancy.